szhu/github-prune/README.md

 This option is more similar to a traditional install.

+1. Install [Deno](https://deno.land).
+(On macOS: `brew install deno`)
-1. Clone this repo.
+2. Clone this repo.
-2. Either:
+3. Either:
    - Make sure the `bin` folder in this repo is in your `$PATH`.
-   - Create an alias to `bin/github-prune`.
+   - Create an alias to the `bin/github-prune` script in this repo.
-3. cd into your repo.
+4. cd into your repo.
-4. Run: `github-prune`
+5. Run: `github-prune`